TharunN-11/programming-basics/README.md

-# programming-basics
+## Programming Basics

-Basic programming practice in C and Python
+This repository contains basic programming practice programs in C and Python.